How to create a budget

 For example, let’s say you keep going over your “dining out” budget by at least $20.
 To resolve this, you want to curb your habit of buying a latte on the way to work every morning.
 You might be tempted to say you’ll never stop by the coffee shop again — but is that realistic?
 Instead, set a goal that you’ll only frequent the coffee shop twice a week.

 Plan for emergencies

-- Installment loans: Installment loans are short-term loans that give you a lump sum of money.
-You can pay this money back in fixed monthly payments, or installments, over a few months or years.
+• Installment Loans: This type of short-term loan gives you a lump sum of money.
+You then pay back the Installment Loan in fixed monthly payments, or installments, over a few months or years.

-- Lines of credit: Lines of credit are flexible loans that let you draw on funds as much or as little as needed, up to your set credit limit.
-You can pay back this loan all at once or over time.
-Better yet, you’ll only pay interest on the amount you borrow.
+• Lines of Credit: A personal Line of Credit is a flexible loan that gives you access to as much or as little funds on demand, up to your set credit limit.
+You can pay back the amounts borrowed all at once or over time, and you only pay interest on the amount you borrow.